twigikit/blockchain-homework/README.md

 Pychain ledger with five transaction records
 <img src="./Screenshots/1b_Ledgers.jpg" alt="drawing" width="1500" height = "220"/> <br>

 3. Verify the block contents and hashes in the Streamlit dropdown menu.
+Test the blockchain validation process by using the web interface.
+Take a screenshot of the Streamlit application page, which should indicate the validity of the blockchain.

-The screenshot below shows the validation of selected transaction: No3 -  Paul sent Ella $620.
+The screenshot below shows verifying block content (Transaction No.3 -  Paul sent Ella $620) and validating the chain.

 <img src="./Screenshots/2_ValidateChain.jpg" alt="drawing" width="1200" height = "400"/> <br>

-4. Screenshot of terminal
+Screenshot of terminal

 <img src="./Screenshots/Screenshot_Terminal.jpg" alt="drawing" width="500" height = "300"/> <br>